Test runner

 , PlayMode

-, and EditMode
+, EditMode

 .